 The inside of the new Viper is just as impressive.
 The instrument panel cluster hood, lower instrument panel and door armrest panels of the race-inspired interior are wrapped in unique Alcantara suede.
 A new, ACR-exclusive Alcantara wrapped high-grip steering wheel with color racing stripe and unique badging sets the ACR apart from other production models.
 New high-grip seats also carry the Alcantara inserts, while the unique dash plaque is finished in carbon fiber.
 You can choose between silver or Header Red accent stitching throughout the interior.

-The 2016 Dodge Viper ACR goes on sale in third quarter 2015.
+The 2016 Dodge Viper ACR goes on sale in the third quarter of 2015.